fredgrd/me-u/README.md

 ![logo](me&u_logo.png)

 # Me&u
-Me&u was developed to gain more experience in using the Swift language, especially in the context of live communications between clients.
+Me&u was developed to enable small group of friends to engage in conversations on everyday topics.
+The app was heavily inspired by Locket, and borrows some of its functionality from Whatsapp groups.

 The project is divided into two repositories:
 - [me-u](https://github.com/fredgrd/me-u/) – User-facing iOS app